 On October 22, 1877, 41 Commonwealth was purchased from Charles Wilson by silk and millinery dealer William Henshaw Horton.
 He and his wife, Augusta (Kimball) Horton, made it their home.
 They previously had lived at 30 Hancock.

-On April 4, 1895, 41 Commonwealth, was purchased from Charles Wilson by Sylvanus F. Van Choate.
-He and his wife, Georgie (Morse) Van Choate, made it their home.
+On April 4, 1895, 41 Commonwealth, was purchased from Charles Wilson by Sylvanus Frederick Van Choate.
+He and his wife, Georgianna (Georgie) (Morse) Van Choate, made it their home.
 They previously had lived at 1106 Boylston.

 Charles and Gertrude King had come to Boston in about 1872 from England.
 He was a brewer and owned the Continental Brewing Company.
 In August of 1900, Continental and nine other companies merged to become the Massachusetts Breweries Company.